ritik-malik/GSoC/README.md

 ## Weekly Meetings

-The offical weekly meetings for this project are being conducted on google-meet on mondays at 9:00 am CDT / 2:00 pm UTC / 7:30 pm IST. \
+The offical weekly meetings for this project are being conducted on google-meet on Mondays at 9:00 am CDT / 2:00 pm UTC / 7:30 pm IST. \
 The document containing updates from these meetings can be found here. (add link later)

 ## Weekly Updates